seo3650/Audio_style_transfer/README.md

 # Training

 **Before Traning**
-You can skip the traning and implement the convert part.
+You can skip the training and start from the Convert part.
 If you want to start from the beginning, please delete the "data/VCTK-Corpus" folder.

 ## Download Dataset